Looking for the best sauce pan for your kitchen? Here, we discuss what makes a saucepan great: material, size, shape, design, cost, and more.

 Made-In: 5-ply with three inner layers of aluminum, slightly thicker than All-Clad D3 or D5.
 Nice sauce pan in 2-qt and 4-qt sizes, both under $100.
 Unfortunately, no options for double boiler or steamer insert, though an All-Clad insert might fit.
 Made in USA.

-Misen: Misen makes a 5 ply, 3.0mm thick sauce pan/saucier hybrid with a round bottom and straight side walls.
+*Misen: Misen makes a 5 ply, 3.0mm thick sauce pan/saucier hybrid with a round bottom and straight side walls.
 It's a nice design that people love, and the price is good (about $85 for the 3 qt).
-But here's why not to buy this brand: there are no options for a steamer or double boiler insert.
-Also no helper handle.
+If you don't mind that you can't use an insert and lean more toward a sauciér than a sauce pan, this is a good option.
 Made in China.

 *Tramontina Tri-Ply Clad: Excellent sauce pan, comparable in quality to All-Clad.
-Harder to find add-on options than All-Clad (steamer, double boiler), but otherwise an excellent option.
+Harder to find add-ons than All-Clad (steamer, double boiler), but otherwise an excellent option.
 We wanted this to be our budget recommendation, but the Cuisinart Multiclad Pro cost quite a bit less--so if you don't mind paying a little more, this is the best budget upgrade option.
-Made in China or Brazil (same quality, though Chinese Tramontina is usally a little less).
+Made in China or Brazil (same quality, though Chinese Tramontina is usually a little less).

 Most kitchens need at least two sauce pans: A small one (2 qt and under) for heating cans of soup, melting butter, and other small tasks; and a medium-to-large one (3 qt or larger) for pasta, oatmeal, side dishes, soups, and everything else you don't do in a skillet.
 If you're into serious sauce-making, you also need a sauciér so you can get your whisk in there all the way and get the proper amount of evaporation.